HL7/US-Core/input/intro-notes/StructureDefinition-us-core-medicationrequest-intro.md

 * Source EHR identifiers **SHOULD** be included to support deduplication across MedicationRequest resources.
 Exposing the EHR identifiers helps client applications identify duplicates.
 * Servers **SHALL** follow the guidance in the [Medication List] page  and return all `active` Medications as MedicationRequest.
 It is always best practice to confirm this list with the Patient or Caregiver.

 - \*  <span class="bg-success" markdown="1">This profile uses the [US Core Medication Adherence Extension] to report medication adherence.
-This extension communicates whether a medication has been consumed according to instructions for discharge, community-prescribed, and self-prescribed medications.
-It is not intended to track adherence to the Inpatient Medication Administration Record (MAR).
-In FHIR, [MedicationAdministration] is typically used to monitor compliance with the MAR.</span><!-- new-content -->
+This extension communicates whether a medication has been consumed according to instruction.</span><!-- new-content -->

 {% include link-list.md %}